Granted, we have much to thank the palm oil industry. It has contributed greatly to the nation’s GDP and reduced the poverty rate in Malaysia.

 “Because we are so competitive, that’s why they are always targeting palm oil …

-As may be expected, the palm oil industry’s potential adverse impact on environment and climate change will strike anyone knowledgeable out there who is concerned about that fact when palm oil production was scaled up rainforests were displaced on a massive magnitude.
-Further, food safety concerns rank high among European and American households who as consumers have a heightened awareness about such issues.
+As may be expected, the palm oil industry’s potential adverse impact on environment and climate change will strike anyone knowledgeable out there who is concerned about the fact that as palm oil production was being scaled up, simultaneously, rainforests were being displaced on a massive magnitude.
+Further, there are growing concerns about food safety among European and American households who as consumers have a heightened awareness about such issues.

 When did the attacks start and why are they continuing?

-As far back as the 1980s, the palm oil industry first came under fire when international environmentalists became aware and brought to the attention of governments and public at large of the vast destruction of tropical rain forests to plant oil palm.
+As far back as the 1980s, the palm oil industry first came under fire when international environmentalists became aware of, and brought to the attention of governments and public at large, of the vast destruction of tropical rain forests in order to plant oil palm.

 Then in 2002, the Malaysian government initiated the Biomass Power Cogeneration in Palm Oil Industry (BIOGEN) project which was supported by UNDP and the Global Environment Facility (GEF).
 Through this project the government and the industry learnt of the big potential to reduce the carbon footprint of palm oil production through the energy content of its biomass residue at the palm oil mills.

 More recently, a resolution by the European Parliament has called for the European Union, EU to phase out – by 2020 – the use of vegetable oils in biodiesel that are allegedly produced in an unsustainable way, converting rainforests or peatlands into oil palm plantations.
 The resolution further calls for development of a single certification scheme to guarantee that only sustainably produced palm oil enters the EU market.
 This resolution particularly targets palm oil and might affect the exports of palm oil to Europe and eventually other developed countries.

 Lately, France has declared that the use of palm oil as a source of biofuel will be restricted.